OR WAIT 15 SECS

 -- At least 25 confirmed TB cases were reported among Hmong refugees from

-a single camp in
+a single camp in Thailand who resettled in California, Wisconsin and

 difficult and costly to treat.